acg-team/webSTR-API/README.md

 ### Start web server

-Go to strAPI directory and run the following command:
+Run the following command from the root folder of this repo:

-`uvicorn main:app --reload`
+`uvicorn strAPI:main:app --reload`

 ### You can now access the api at `http://127.0.0.1:8000`